prestontw/bazel-rust-guided-experiment/src/stage-3.md

 bazel build //backend/server:hello_world
 ```

-> :facepalm: Hmm, I'm running into a bunch of errors like
+> 🤦‍♂️ Hmm, I'm running into a bunch of errors like
 >
 > ```
 > error[E0405]: cannot find trait `IntoResponse` in this scope